Directed by: James Cameron || Produced by: James Cameron

 Even the star of the film and former antagonist of the previous movie, Arnold Schwarzenegger’s T-800 himself, is often outmatched at the hands of Patrick’s shape-shifting villain.
 He’s a deadshot with a 12-gauge and sports an endless supply of one-liners, but Patrick’s T-1000 is the perfect Kryptonite to his otherwise super-cyborg abilities.
 Cameron described the T-800 as a Panzer Tank, while the T-1000 is akin to a Porsche.
 These polar styles and abilities make for intriguing matchups in their fight scenes.

 However, the heart of Schwarzenegger’s character and the heart of the entire movie is his and Hamilton’s relationship with John Connor, played by then non-professional child actor Edward Furlong.
-Furlong’s later career demise would become the butt of many movie-buff jokes, but the kid portrays one of the finer preteen performance in a major Hollywood picture.
+Furlong’s later career demise would become the butt of many movie-buff jokes, but the kid portrays one of the finer preteen performances in a major Hollywood picture.
 His growth and oddly captivating, affectionate chemistry with Schwarzenegger is one of the most unique on-screen pairings in sci-fi or action cinema, perhaps drawing closest parallels to Sigourney Weaver and Carrie Henn in another Cameron film, Aliens.
 The relationship is not without its corny moments, but its development culminates in arguably the most emotional climax in Cameron’s filmography, which is saying something.

 Terminator II: Judgement Day is a terrific action film because it hits all the marks of a great action blockbuster and an effective human story.
 It’s neither a stuffy melodrama that forgets that irresistible Hollywood spice nor a mindless action-thriller that might otherwise forgo a beating human heart.
 Like Aliens, the only other Cameron film that rivals if not surpasses T2, Judgement Day combines the best elements of cinema’s wide emotional range — nail-biting, visceral, raw violence and intimate drama.
 Its got philosophical contemplation for days, and the technical marvels of its action sequences are endless.
 The brains and brawn of James Cameron’s second definitive masterpiece deserve to be appreciated by all.